-We are collaborating with Heatherwick Studio to design a pastoral cancer care centre at St James’s University Hospital in Leeds.
+We have collaborated with Heatherwick Studio to design a pastoral cancer care centre at St James’s University Hospital in Leeds.
 This unique project comprises three ‘pot’ structures with branching timber fins that support a heavily landscaped roof.

 The project originally took its inspiration from plant pots, providing a green respite from the surrounding hospital environment, visually distinct and welcoming for both patients and visitors.